 Parental Substitute: In A Night in Terror Tower, Morgred the sorceror is set to fill this role for Edward and Susannah when they finally escape into the future to live new lifes away from their evil uncle and the High Executioner.
 As the late, rightful King's court mage, he promised to protect them from harm.

-Parents as People: In Scream School film director and self-proclaimed "King of Horror" Emory Banyon insists on being more than just a parent with his son Jake and insists that they are also buddies.
-Which is what entitles Emory to act like an asshole and scare Jake every day, including ruining his birthday (although he does feel a little bad with how that one prank turned out).
-Jake gets his revenge in the end.
+Parents as People: In Scream School film director and self-proclaimed "King of Horror" Emory Banyon insists on being more than just a parent with his son Jake and insists that they are also buddies, which is what entitles Emory to act like an asshole and scare his kid every day, including ruining his birthday (although he does feel a little bad with how that one prank turned out).

 Platonic Life Partners: The series features a many storylines where the main characters are a boy and girl who are best friends who are inseparable but have absolutely no romantic interest in each other.
 A few of them even use She's Not My Girlfriend and mean it.
 As most of the characters are children who aren't thinking about romance in the first place, this is justified.
 Completely averted in How I Learned To Fly.

 Plant Person: Dr. Brewer's sinister hybrid clone in Stay out of the Basement.